Diegoomal/pygame-2d-pong/README.md

 ## Customization
 You can customize the game settings by modifying the config.py file.
 This includes changing the screen width and height, colors, paddle and ball speeds, and more.

-## Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the game.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.